 AI in Forensics

-By 2026, the integration of Artificial Intelligence in pathology is expected to reach new heights.
-Current AI tools can analyze gunshot wounds or neurological trauma with 94% accuracy.
-These systems can detect subtle brain injuries or microscopic patterns of disease that the human eye might overlook, further increasing the reliability of the final report.
+The integration of Artificial Intelligence in pathology continues to expand.
+AI-assisted tools can help analyze injuries such as gunshot wounds or neurological trauma, and may flag subtle brain injuries or microscopic patterns of disease that the human eye might overlook, supporting the pathologist's review of the final report.

 Common Mistakes to Avoid